bigcommerce/dev-docs/docs/stencil-docs/javascript-and-event-hooks/dynamic-content-rendering.md

 -->

 #### Dropzone that places an image gallery at the bottom of a category page
-![#### Dropzone that places an image gallery at the bottom of a category page ](//s3.amazonaws.com/user-content.stoplight.io/6116/1539874696853 "#### Dropzone that places an image gallery at the bottom of a category page
+![Dropzone that places an image gallery at the bottom of a category page ](//s3.amazonaws.com/user-content.stoplight.io/6116/1539874696853 "Dropzone that places an image gallery at the bottom of a category page
 ")

 ### Dropzones HTML